ZiadAssem/Sprints-Coding-Tasks/different_bloc/README.md

 ## UI Implementation
 ### Using `BlocConsumer`
-The UI updates the counter value and shows a SnackBar when it reaches 5.
+The UI updates the counter value and shows a SnackBar when it reaches 10 or -10.

 ```dart
 import 'package:different_bloc/presentation/bloc/counter/counter_cubit.dart';